DigitalSecurity/btlejuice/README.md

 $ sudo npm install -g btlejuice-bindings
 ```

-More information about how to use the Node.js bindings in the (package documentation)[https://www.npmjs.com/package/btlejuice-bindings].
+More information about how to use the Node.js bindings in the [package documentation](https://www.npmjs.com/package/btlejuice-bindings).

 License
 -------